Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 \\hosfs03\InhouseSys\CommonLib\RefLib.txt

-b).
-The first stage of our preparation is over.
-The next thing that we need is a VBA Program that can read the above Text File contents and link the Reference Library files shown in the second image above automatically to your new Project.
+The first stage of our preparation is now complete.
+The next step is to create a VBA program that can read the contents of the text file above and automatically link the reference library files (as shown in the second image) to your new project.

-The VBA Routine is given below, but you have two choices to decide where to place the code so that it is easier to use in all of your Projects without duplicating the code.
-The second choice is to copy the code into your new Projects and run it from there, which I don't advise you to do.
-Instead, take the first option and do a little groundwork now by following the few steps given below.
-This will make your future development processes easier without duplicating common Programs in all your other Projects.
+The VBA routine is provided below, but you have two options for where to place the code.
+The second option—copying the code into each new project and running it from there—is not recommended, as it leads to unnecessary duplication.
+Instead, choose the first option and do some ground work now by following the steps below.
+This approach will make future development easier, allowing you to reuse common routines across all projects without duplicating code.

 Attaching Missing Library Files with VBA

 1. Create a new Database with the name MyLib.mdb and save it to your Server's Common Location.
-Let us take this location address the same as the one we have saved in our Text File with the list.
+Let us insert this location address, like the one we have saved in our Text File with the list.

 2. Open the VBA Editing Window (Alt+F11).

-3. Create a Standard Module (Insert - ->Module) to create an empty Code Module with the name Module1.
-You may change the name of the Module after displaying its Property Sheet (View - - >Properties Window).
+3. Create a Standard Module (Insert -> Module) to create an empty Code Module with the name Module1.
+You can change the name of the Module after displaying its Property Sheet (View ->Properties Window).

 Public Function AddReferences()